Watzit/Curse-of-Strahd/Barovia/Locations/Village of Barovia/Church.md

 You hear the sound of small, wooden wheels rolling across damp cobbles.
 You trace the lonely sound to a hunched figure bundled in rags, pushing a rickety wooden cart through the fog.

-Morgantha, a night hag in the guise of an old woman, has come to the village from Old Bonegrinder to sell her dream pastries for 1 gp apiece (see chapter 6 for a de­ scription of the pastries).
+Morgantha, a night hag in the guise of an old woman, has come to the village from [[Old Bonegrinder]] to sell her dream pastries for 1 gp apiece (see chapter 6 for a de­ scription of the pastries).
 She goes from house to house, knocking on doors.
 Most of the time, no one answers.
 When someone does, Morgantha tries to peddle her wares, offering customers an escape from the misery and despair of everyday Barovian life.
 If the characters shadow her for a while, she collects payment from one household in the form of a seven-year-old boy named Lucianjarov (LG male human noncombatant).
-Lucian's parents plead with Morgantha not to take their boy, but she snatches the crying child from their grasp, stuffs him in a sack, straps him down to her peddler's cart, and casually makes her way back to Old Bonegrinder.
+Lucian's parents plead with Morgantha not to take their boy, but she snatches the crying child from their grasp, stuffs him in a sack, straps him down to her peddler's cart, and casually makes her way back to [[Old Bonegrinder]].

 Morgantha recognizes that the characters are strang­ ers and does her best to avoid them.
 If the characters demand the release of the child, she grudgingly com­ plies, knowing that she can always come back for the boy later.
 She fights only in self-defense and offers the following information in exchange for her life: